BPF Co-Founder John Smart's talk, at World Future 2012 in Toronto.

 Our Social Mission

-BPF's societal mission is to help individuals preserve, use, and improve their brains to the greatest degree possible, both now and in the future.
+BPF's social mission is to help individuals preserve, use, and improve their brains to the greatest degree possible, both now and in the future.
 At the most basic level, we seek to promote the preservation and improvement of our biological brains, via good diet, exercise, proper education, rich social life, lifelong learning, positive outlook, personal integrity, and other evidence-based behaviors that promote mental and physical health.
 Social behaviors that improve mental health include the prioritization and maintenance of fulfilling relationships, cherished friendships, and vibrant, equitable communities.
 At a less obvious level, we want to help people understand the way the use of appropriate digital technologies (photos, recordings, computers, social networks, and soon, personal digital agents/avatars) provides a more stimulating, creative, and resilient environment for their biological and social brains, as well as a wealth of useful resources and "facets of self" to share with their loved ones and communities after their biological death.

 For those who have not considered brain preservation before, we want to help people understand why inexpensively preserving their memories and identity upon their biological death, for possible future revival of either, is of great potential value for themselves, their loved ones, and society.
 For many, this understanding may require a slight reimagining of the nature, value, and future of memories and self in society.
 A new social awareness comes when we recognize ourselves as not merely physical but also informational organisms.
 We are each special collections of unique and valuable experiences and "patterns" that improve as their biology, society and technology.
 By consciously stewarding these patterns, by daily choosing which thoughts, memories, and behaviors are truly "us," and what information we want to represent us, both now and in the future, we can best continue to improve ourselves and our communities.
 By such efforts we hope to do our small part to help each of us better appreciate the gift of life and realize the fullest extent and potential of our humanity.